Jamal Adams ‘beyond happy’ with Seahawks as he prepares to face former Jets teammates

 The 25-year-old also hopes he has found a long-term NFL home.

-Seattle is expected to begin negotiations on a new contract with Adams after the season, one that could pay him around $16 million annually and make him the NFL’s highest-paid safety.
+The Seahawks are expected to begin negotiations on a new contract with Adams after the season, one that could pay him around $16 million annually and make him the NFL’s highest-paid safety.
 Arizona’s Budda Baker, formerly of UW and Bellevue High School, holds that title at $14.7 million.

 He credited the Seahawks for helping him navigate the tough times, making clear he thinks Seattle is the best place for him professionally and personally.